Aventrix-Labs/Momentum-app/README.md

-# ProgressOS
+# Momentum

-ProgressOS is a modern, minimalist, and premium personal productivity Flutter application.
+Momentum is a modern, minimalist, and premium personal productivity Flutter application.
 It is designed to help users manage daily schedules, track daily tasks, and monitor their completion progress in real-time.

 Built from scratch following production-grade standards, the application utilizes Riverpod for state management, GoRouter for navigation, SharedPreferences for settings persistence, Flutter Local Notifications for timed reminders, and Supabase for backend authentication, database storage, and Row Level Security.